Our Vision

 All potential volunteers ideally need to be 6 months substance free, but will be assessed on application.

-Please speak to our volunteer co-ordinator for more information
+Please speak to our Volunteer Coordinator Michelle Lane for more information

 The Service User Involvement Team (SUIT) is a project that sits within Wolverhampton Voluntary & Community Action (WVCA).
-All paid staff and volunteers who work at SUIT have personal and first-hand lived experience of drug and/or alcohol abuse.
-SUIT supports Recovery Near You in the delivery of group recovery sessions, training sessions and community events.
+All paid staff and volunteers who work at SUIT have personal and first-hand lived experience of drug and/or alcohol problems.
+SUIT supports Recovery Near You in the delivery of Wolverhampton City Council’s Department of Public Health, and are the contracted LERO for the Local Authority.